w3c/secure-payment-confirmation/scope.md

 ### Authentication

-* At transaction time, if the SPC Request does not match any SPC Credentials stored in the browser, there is no user experience.
+* At transaction time, if the SPC input data does not match any previously enrolled information known to the browser, there is no user experience.
 This enables the merchant to provide a seamless fallback experience that can leverage the modal browsing window provided by the browser.